 Having peace of mind isn’t a normal thing to experience for some people.
 It is effortless for others to sleep and rest well, but some people do not find it easy.
 One of the hardest things to do for them is self-relaxation (Resting the body, heart, and mind from all worries).
 Remaining calm doesn’t mean the brain will shut off because many people find it very hard to relax their brains without their minds wandering around.
 Overthinking and lots of worrying leaves you even tired without engaging in physical activity; it leaves you mentally burnt out and exhausted.

-- Meditation: One of the most effective ways of quieting your mind and reduce overthinking is meditation.
+One of the most effective ways of quieting your mind and reducing overthinking is meditation.
 This is the practice that helps you focus your attention.
-It helps calm you making you free of worry, focused, and gives you a clear awareness of your life.
-The goal in doing this is to quiet your mind, and by doing this, you experience a sense of inner peace.
+It helps calm you making you free of worry, and focus, and gives you a clear awareness of your life.
+The goal of doing this is to quiet your mind, and by doing this, you experience a sense of inner peace.
 Meditation saves the mind from unnecessary worry and agitation.

-- Pranayama: Pranayama also known as breath control is a practice in Yoga and many health personnel regards it as an exercise for physical and mental wellbeing.
+Pranayama also known as breath control is a practice in Yoga and many health personnel regards it as an exercise for physical and mental wellbeing.
 Pranayama involves breathing exercises that follow a pattern.
 You breathe in, breathe out and hold your breath in a patterned sequence.
-When practicing it, it connects your body and the mind and it also supplies your body system with oxygen and removing toxins in the body system.
+When practicing it, it connects your body and the mind and it also supplies your body system with oxygen, and removes toxins in the body system.

 Slow reading of philosophy books: